Usage

 Parameters:

-• buoyancy – A 2D Tensor containing the buoyancy (1/density) model.
+• buoyancy – The buoyancy (1/density) model.

 • source_amplitudes_x – A Tensor containing source wavelet time samples for sources oriented in the second spatial dimension.
-If source_amplitudes_y is also specified, both must have the same length in the shot and time dimensions.

 • source_locations_x – A Tensor containing the locations of sources oriented in the second spatial dimension.